joelparkerhenderson/objectives-and-key-results/README.md

 So I (and everyone around me) don't take them seriously.
 We take the actual deadlines seriously.
 The only thing OKRs seem to do is provide direction to the higher ups about what my team is up to."

 "Refactoring is a really tough sell for an OKR.
 We use OKRs and we have had a couple quality initiatives in the past that were tied directly to OKRs and even then it’s hard to get that work prioritized.
 At the end of the day as long as users aren’t complaining product is going to index on features and value added.
 I’ve never been somewhere that would let you make a goal around redoing something that already works (even if it works like shit).
 I think the reason for that is it’s hard to come up with a key result that can be measured once the work is done — other than “it still works the same”."

+"OKRs further entrench hierarchies in a way that is harmful to productivity and harmony.
+They allow for a whole middle layer of management that simply decomposes their KRs and passes them down.
+The people below them are ultimately the ones on the hook for delivering, and if the middle manager doesn't achieve their own KRs, they already have an agreement about which person that reports to them is to blame.
+In my organisation OKRs are being used as a sort of feudal system whereby the peasants work the land, but the credit is passed up the chain to the seigneur."

+"OKRs are very dangerous when they are scoped beneath the team level to the personal level.
+Personal OKRs tend to create perverse incentives: “I am an amazing employee because I didn't care about my struggling colleagues and ignored them and delivered 10 times as much work as them!”"

+"OKRs need to be understood as a management back-off to be effective, but this culture shift is relatively uncommon.
+If you look up the literature on setting good OKRs, you will find blog articles about SMART goalsetting or whatever, but very little about “OKRs are about treating your employees as research scientists.
+You are going to give them a goal to do research on, that is the objective, and you're going to open up the pocketbook and just say, how much grant money do you need to solve this objective.
+So that's why it's important that the objective makes the business money, you need to know how open the pocketbook is.
+Meanwhile, the KRs are important because research projects have a sort of inertia, by themselves they do not respect the Pareto principle to do the 20% work that drives 80% of the result.
+So you have to tell your researchers when it's okay to stop, they won't know that unless you tell them and they will keep tweaking to get that last 2% efficiency out of the system.”"

+Non-SMART key results anywhere in the chain allow opportunistic employees and/or managers to spin tales about how they're doing great regardless of actual results.

+If the executive team does not publish company-wide objectives in time for downstream teams to build their own objectives upon them, then the downstream teams just do what they've been wanting to do anyway, and then spin a yarn about how it fits into the company-wide objectives when (and if) they arrive.

 ## For more information